lubiah/website/src/routes/blog/content/tidy-env-path/index.md

 end
 ```

-First of all, we imported the 'registry' module.
-Then we assigned the environment variable `ENV['path']` to a variable called `paths`.
+First of all, we imported the `:ruby:"win32/registry"` module.
+Then we assigned the environment variable `:ruby:ENV['path']` to a variable called `:ruby:paths`.
 This returns a string.

 Then we split it by ';' since all the paths in the variable are concatenated and separated by ';'.
-This will turn the `paths` variable into an array.
+This will turn the `:ruby:paths` variable into an array.
-We then created a new array called `valid` (_this is the array which will hold the valid paths_).
+We then created a new array called `:ruby:valid` (_this is the array which will hold the valid paths_).
-The `valid_string` variable will also hold the stringified version of the `valid` array.
+The `:ruby:valid_string` variable will also hold the stringified version of the `:ruby:valid` array.

-Then to the iteration, we iterate through each item in the `paths` array, and then we use `Dir.exists?` to check if the path exists, if it does, it is added to the `valid` array.
+Then to the iteration, we iterate through each item in the `:ruby:paths` array, and then we use `:ruby:Dir.exists?` to check if the path exists, if it does, it is added to the `:ruby:valid` array.
-Then we iterate through the `valid` array and add each path to the `valid_string` variable.
+Then we iterate through the `:ruby:valid` array and add each path to the `:ruby:valid_string` variable.

 In the next part, we open the registry and access the environment, we then assign our new environment variable and that's all.
 Our environment variable is good as new😊.